 As an administrator, it is crucial to actively monitor Azure AD sign-in reports to identify any accounts that may be under attempted compromise.
 You can spot locked accounts by recognizing the AADSTS50053 – IdsLocked error code.

 To view locked accounts, navigate to Microsoft Entra admin center Monitoring & health Sign in logs.
-Next, locate the failed user sign-in with error code 50053, and proceed to analyze the cause of the failure.
+Next, locate the failed user with sign-in error code 50053, and proceed to analyze the cause of the failure.

 sign in logs to identify locked out accounts.png